Infrastructure Recovery Charge

 Please refer to the Development Victoria Act 2003 for further information, or speak with a staff member from Development Victoria if you are unsure.

 The current threshold amount for the 2017/2018 financial year is $325,910.
-This amount has been calculated in accordance with Section 51B of the Development Victoria Act 2003.
-The threshold amount is indexed each year.
+This amount has been calculated in accordance with Section 51B of the Development Victoria Act 2003, with the threshold amount is indexed each year.

-In simple terms, the threshold amount allows land owners and tenants to undertake works to their land or tenancy to the value of $325,910 over a three-year period without having to pay the IRC.
+The threshold amount is also structured to allow land owners and tenants the undertaking of works to the value of $325,910 over a three-year period without having to pay the IRC.

 FOR MORE INFORMATION